TRAINING TOOLS AND TECHNOLOGY

 The Blast Motion sensor gives us the ability to track our hitters’ swings using real time metrics in both a practice and game setting.
 The sensor securely attaches to the knob of the bat, and provides hitters with useful swing metrics like bat speed, attack angle, rotational acceleration, early connection, and vertical bat angle, amongst many others.
 These metrics give us valuable insight into specific areas of strength and weakness, and help us to prescribe appropriate drills.
 We are able to pair these metrics with batted ball data and video, to create a holistic view picture of our hitters.
 The app can be used in real time and give hitters instant feedback as they hit, or in the offline mode which allows us to download swing data later on, working well with large groups or in game swings.

-Rapsodo pitching is a great tool for the process of pitch design, which allows us to understand the characteristics of each pitch type and work to alter them based on the optimal profile of that pitch.
+Trackman is a great tool for the process of pitch design, which allows us to understand the characteristics of each pitch type and work to alter them based on the optimal profile of that pitch.
 Key pitch metrics include velocity, spin rate, spin axis, vertical and horizontal break as well as information about the pitcher’s release point and the location in the strike zone.
 Armed with this info, we can help players to better understand how to sequence and tunnel pitches in order to get hitters out.
-The pitching unit sits facing the pitcher 15 feet in front of home plate and is portable, allowing us to use it anywhere in the facility or out at a field.
+In addition, Trackman captures hitting data as well, including Exit Velocity, Launch Angle and Distance.
+We are able to use Trackman for live at bats as well, where the unit will capture pitching and hitting data simultaneously.
+The unit sits conveniently at the end of our pitching cage and is portable, allowing us to use it anywhere in the facility or out at a field.